arodrig125/neonx/README.md

 ![NeonX Logo](assets/images/neonx-logo.svg)

-NeonX is a community-driven meme coin built on the Solana blockchain with a total supply of 1 billion tokens.
+NeonX is a community-driven meme coin built on the Solana blockchain through pump.fun with a total supply of 1 billion tokens.

 ## Website